venkateshyeduvaka/AdmitKardAssignment/README.md

 <summary>Data Fetch URLs</summary>
 <br/>

-- Add the URLs list to fetch the data yourself
+- No data fetch required for this assignment.

 </details>